cofoeducistudent/tam-ms1-c/README.md

 ![Main Navigation bar](assets/support/contact-form.jpg)

 For the  Contact-form feature, I chose a simple unclutterd look.
 With lots of space.
 I also ensured that the fields were of the **'Required'** type.
-This will ensure that 1. web-bot will find it difficult to post
+This will ensure that
+1. Web-bots will find it difficult to post
 2. Users must fill out details especially email to post
 3. The owner will atleast get the name and email address of posters, thus satisfying their requirement
 4. Users must also click a check box to agree with sending the data, thus complying with data-protection laws.
 Although BEF have not provided the details of this, I expect it will not be any great hardship to drop in a link to reference it.
-My thinking is BEF may have other websites and linking to a central location will ensure that theier legal team only need to update a specific location at will.
+My thinking is BEF may have other websites and linking to a central location will ensure that their legal team only need to update a specific location at will.

 These are the two most important features required for the site.